chelscodes/irl-quests/README.md

 irlQuests aims to make a boring task list into a fun quest!
 A user provides their list of tasks and a few rewards that will keep them motivated.
 As they knock out their to-do's, they earn points and unlock rewards.

+Visit the deployed application here: https://irl-quests.herokuapp.com/

+To explore, make an account or use the following credentials to see an example. (email `irl@quests.com` / password `fun`)

 ## Features
 **User Authentication**